SeanHu2100/DumpKinectSkeleton/README.md

 You can find examples at this path:
 \DumpKinectSkeleton\bin\Debug

-The image format is PNG File (.png)
+The image format is PNG File (.png).
-The video format is AVI File (.avi)
+The video format is AVI File (.avi).
 Of course, you can modify them to the file type you need.